Industrial and Manufacturing Operations

 Industrial and Manufacturing

 Our Industrial and Manufacturing Operations services focus on a wide range of businesses that extend from small commercial manufacturing facilities to large, complex facilities with multiple stages of processing, interlinked assembly lines or multiple “trains” operating in parallel.
 When examined by the trained eye, each of these consists of discrete pieces of equipment common to many applications.
-Observing the same facility from a few steps back reveals how these discrete pieces of equipment contribute to the operation of a complex system used to produce a produce or products..
+Observing the same facility from a few steps back reveals how these discrete pieces of equipment contribute to the operation of a complex system used to manufacture products.
 Our forensic experts understand the manufacturing processes and how the various pieces of equipment work together to produce the end product.

 When an industrial or manufacturing facility is not performing to its design specifications, we can examine design documentation as well as performance specifications for each piece of equipment to find bottlenecks and solutions to the problem.